 The A-League is Australia’s premier national football competition, having replaced the defunct NSL in 2004.
 Kicking off its inaugural season in 2005-06, the A-League currently features ten teams from Australia and one from New Zealand.
-The Brisbane Roar are the defending champions after defeating the Western Sydney Wanderers 2-1 in extra time in the 2014 grand final.
-The A-League reaches its 10th season in 2014/15.
+Melbourne Victory are the defending champions after defeating Sydney FC in the 2015 grand final.
+The A-League reaches its 11th season in 2015/16.

-Previous winners of the A-League include Sydney (twice), Melbourne Victory (twice), Newcastle Jets and Brisbane Roar (three times).
+Previous winners of the A-League include Sydney FC (twice), Melbourne Victory (three), Brisbane Roar (three), Newcastle Jets and Central Coast.
 Currently, the two highest-ranked teams gain entry into the group phase of the Asian Champions League.